 Business invitees are people who visit a property to conduct business directly or indirectly.
 Property owners have the same legal obligations towards business invitees as they do public invitees.
 Some examples of business invitees include patients at a professional office, such as a dentist's office, an accounting firm, or a marketing agency.
 Retail shoppers at one of Tampa's shopping malls, visitors to theme parks, and restaurant goers are also business invitees.

 Uninvited licensees visit the property of others for their own purposes and convenience.
-Some common examples include a technician from the electric company who reads the meter each month, or package delivery people.
+Some common examples include a delivery person or a technician from the electric company who reads the meter each month.
 Property owners cannot intentionally harm or maintain dangerous conditions to harm uninvited licensees, but they owe them no other legal duty.

 People who go onto another party's property without their permission have legal protection from intentional harm by the property owner, but Florida law grants them no other rights unless they are child trespassers.